jupyter-server/team-compass/docs/team/governance.rst

 -  **Green member.** Your life situation has changed so that you prefer to (temporarily) not take on the rights and responsibilities of being an active member.
 You can return to active membership by resuming your community activities.
-Your return will be announced at the next monthly team meeting.
+Your return will be announced at the next weekly team meeting.

 There are no other specific roles, but we may revisit this in the